freeCodeCamp/mobile/README.md

 The following step will be downloading the [Flutter SDK](https://flutter.dev/docs/get-started/install), please choose your version carefully.
 Extract the zip file and place the flutter folder in the desired location and follow the installation steps.
 For people that use `VsCode` we insist on installing [these  plugins](https://flutter.dev/docs/get-started/editor?tab=vscode) for development.

-As Wev developer you might be familiar with HTML and CSS [here](https://flutter.dev/docs/get-started/flutter-for/web-devs) is a great comparison between Flutter and CSS styling.
+As Web developer you might be familiar with HTML and CSS [here](https://flutter.dev/docs/get-started/flutter-for/web-devs) is a great comparison between Flutter and CSS styling.

-When installing an emulator from `Android studio` we recommned using the `Pixel 3a XL` and `Nexus one` for smaller screens.
+When installing an emulator from `Android studio` we recommend using the `Pixel 3a XL` and `Nexus one` for smaller screens.
 If you use `VsCode` we recommend installing the emulators from `Android Studio`.

 To start developing you can press `ctrl/command` + `F5` to get started.
 Please make sure you have followed all steps including the installation steps on the Flutter website.

-## Trouble shoot
+## Troubleshoot

 - My emulator froze, when your emulator freezes you can simply go to the AVD Manager select the device the has been frozen and select `Wipe data`.
 Note that the device must not be running.
-If you do not know how to open the AVD manager on `Android Studio` there should be a little icon on the top right loocking like this: https://prnt.sc/1zovncm
+If you do not know how to open the AVD manager on `Android Studio` there should be a little icon on the top right king like this: https://prnt.sc/1zovncm

  Notes for users Mac with Apple Silicon
 Follow the official guide but make the below 2 changes: